JAForbes/pgmg/readme.md

 --env-file <file>           Specify an env file to be loaded before running your
                             migration files.
 Note this will overwrite ambient environment variables with the same name.

+--search_path=''            Specify custom default search_path for all your migrations.
+                            Default='' if not prevented via --keep-default-search-path

+--keep-default-search-path  By default pgmg sets search_path='' to encourage you
+                            to fully qualify names and/or explicitly set search_path to the minimum required scope.
+This flag will leave search_path at its more insecure default.

 --ssl
     | --ssl                 Enables ssl